Practice Profile

 Practical Information

-There are a limited number of free places for local authorities and government departments.
-Please contact Deirdre Mahon for further information.
+There are limited number of free places available for local authorities and other government.
+Please contact Deirdre Mahon, Marketing Manager for more information.